 Fabrics with a diagonal weave .
 Examples are twill, chino, denim, drill, serge, and whipcord.

-Generally used to describe a type of fabric finish in which a low nap is brushed in one direction to create a soft suede-like feel on the fabric surface.
+Doeskin is generally used to describe a type of fabric finish in which a low nap is brushed in one direction to create a soft suede-like feel on the fabric surface.
 End-uses include billiard table surfaces and men’s’ sportswear.

-A medium to heavy, plain or twill weave fabric in which colorful yarn slubs are woven into the fabric.
+Donegal Tweed is a medium to heavy, plain or twill weave fabric in which colorful yarn slubs are woven into the fabric.
 The name originally applied to a hand-woven woolen tweed fabric made in Donegal, Ireland.
 End-uses include winter coats and suits.

-A lightweight, sheer cotton or cotton blend fabric with a small dot flock-like pattern either printed on the surface of the fabric or woven into the fabric.
+Dotted Swiss is a lightweight, sheer cotton or cotton blend fabric with a small dot flock-like pattern either printed on the surface of the fabric or woven into the fabric.
 End-uses for this fabric include blouses, dresses, baby clothes, and curtains.

-A woven fabric construction made by interlacing two or more sets of warp yarns with two or more sets of filling yarns.
+Double Weave is a woven fabric construction made by interlacing two or more sets of warp yarns with two or more sets of filling yarns.
 The most common double weave fabrics are made using a total of either four or five sets of yarns.

-Or double-faced fabrics are easily reversible as they have two attractive surfaces.
+Double-Sided or double-faced fabrics are easily reversible as they have two attractive surfaces.
 Some have the same face on each side or they vary in pattern or color.
 These fabrics can easily be used for reversible garments including dresses or skirts.
 Unlike double cloth, the two faces of this fabric cannot be separated.

 Down is the soft, fluffy fiber or underfeathers of ducks, geese, or other water fowl.
 Used primarily for insulation in outerwear garments.